forwardemail/forwardemail.net/app/views/faq/index.md

 12. When prompted for "Password", paste from your clipboard the password you generated in step 2 above

-13. Leave the radio button checked to "Secured connection using TLS"
+13. Leave the radio button checked for "Secured connection using TLS"

 14. Click "Add Account" to proceed